scrtlabs/SecretNetwork/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Then, add the rust-src component.
+Then, while in your __SecretNetwork__ add the _rust-src_ componenti and _wasm32-unknown-unknown_ target.
 This will also install the version of rust that is defined by the workspace (in `rust-toolchain`) -
 ```
 rustup component add rust-src
 ```